Macroprogramming

+aimed at expressing the macroscopic, global behaviour of an entire system of agents or computing devices.

-In computer science, macroprogramming is a programming paradigm where programs for the individual components of a distributed system are compiled or interpreted from a macro-program expressed by a system-level perspective or in terms of the intended global goal.
+In macroprogramming, the local programs for the individual components of a distributed system are compiled or interpreted from a macro-program typically expressed by a system-level perspective or in terms of the intended global goal.

-The aim of macroprogramming approaches is to support expressing the macroscopic interactive behaviour of a whole distributed system of computing devices or agents in a single program.
+The aim of macroprogramming approaches is to support expressing the macroscopic interactive behaviour of a whole distributed system of computing devices or agents in a single program, or, similarly, to promote their collective intelligence.

-It has not to be confused with macros, the mechanism often found in programming languages (like C or Scala) to express substitution rules for program pieces.
+It is not to be confused with macros, the mechanism often found in programming languages (like C or Scala) to express substitution rules for program pieces.